lookit/lookit-docs/docs/source/contributor-guidelines.rst

 If you are making substantial changes, you will want to take a look at how those changes look locally by using Sphinx to build your own local copy of the documentation.
 To do this, first create another virtual environment and install the requirements for Sphinx there::

-    /lookit-api $ virtualenv -p python3 denv
+    /lookit-docs $ virtualenv -p python3 denv
-    /lookit-api $ source denv/bin/activate
+    /lookit-docs $ source denv/bin/activate
-    (denv) /lookit-api $ pip install -r docs/requirements.txt
+    (denv) /lookit-docs $ pip install -r docs/requirements.txt

 You can then build the docs from within the ``docs`` directory::

-    (denv) /lookit-api/docs $ make html
+    (denv) /lookit-docs/docs $ make html

 Navigate to ``docs/build/html/index.html`` from your favorite web browser to inspect the docs.

-If you are *only* editing the documentation, please submit a PR to the ``lookit-api/current-docs`` branch rather than ``lookit-api/develop``.
-This allows us to do more casual and faster review of your changes, as merging them in will update the docs automatically served by
-ReadTheDocs at https://lookit.readthedocs.io without triggering deployment of the staging server.
-(TODO: Eventually, yes, the docs can be in a separate repo or subrepo.)
+To edit the documentation, please submit a PR to the ``lookit-docs/develop`` branch; when it's merged, the docs served by ReadTheDocs at https://lookit.readthedocs.io will be automatically updated!
+(Note that it is easy to have ReadTheDocs serve multiple versions of the documentation, from different branches; we just haven't reached the point of that being more useful than confusing yet.)